elixir-europe/elixir-smp-lesson/episodes/stage5_publication.md

 # Stage 5: Publication (Publishing software and/or research results obtained with the software)

+## Notes

+- What is important at this stage and why (general)
+- What are the SMP components (specific SMP questions) that are relevant here
+- Describe what each of these components mean and require.

 ## Learning Outcomes

 1. Describe what are the key activities that need to be made during the publication phase.